 Fertilizing, so to Speak

-How Much of a Vitamin Do You Need?
+How Much Do You Need?

-However, this is not to say that it is the same for you and your twin, or you and the love of your life.
+This is not to say that it is the same for you and your twin, or you and the love of your life.
 The only way to find out is to keep notes so that you can see what happens when you take a vitamin in some specific amount over some period of time.

 Vitamins work with our bodies, so they need to go into the tissue and become a part of it the way that they were before our bodies became depleted through hard work and worry, or even while enjoying extremely good times.
-(I think we often fail to realize that being excited with happiness can be a stress on our nerves, sort of like, “some sugar is good, too much sugar can create problems.”)
+I think we often fail to realize that being excited with happiness can be a stress on our nerves, sort of like, “some sugar is good, too much sugar can create problems.”

 A B12 shot is about equal to using one 1mg Methylcobalamin lozenge a day for a month.